Marie-France Collin, L.Ac.

 Marie-France has had experience in treating all of the above disorders throughout her years in practice.
 She is presently helping more people transit through life changes, as she believes that physical symptoms are a sign for a need of some life change, in order to develop one’s fullest potential.

-Many types of allergies can be tested from the environment such as grass, pollen, mold, fungus as well as parasites, bacteria and candida.
+Many types of allergies can be tested from the environment such as grass, pollen, weed, dust, chemicals, as well as the presence of parasites, bacteria and candida.
 Testing can also be done for food sensitivities such as grains, meats, dairy and various others.

 Sensitivities will be determined through the use of kinesiological muscle testing.
 Up to 4 sensitivities can be treated in 1 session.

-Once the allergens have been determined, treatment will be done with auriculotherapy at the pace of 1 session every 3 weeks until the allergens have been eliminated.
+Once the allergens have been determined, treatment will be done with auriculotherapy at the pace of 1 session every 3 or 4 weeks until the allergens have been eliminated.

 All the following modalities can be used on their own and work very well combined with acupuncture: